Deep Orthogonal Hypersphere Compression for Anomaly Detection: Supplemented Visualization

 \section{Supplemented Visualization}

-This part shows the related supplemented visualization results of the anomaly detection task.
-From Section \ref{experiment}, we can see some DOHSC results are improved a lot through DO2HSC.
-For example, compared with DOHSC, DO2HSC often improves the results by less than 2\% on most of the datasets.
-But on class 1 of ER$\_$MD, DO2HSC has a more than 20\% improvement.
-Here the distance distributions of DOHSC and DO2HSC on ER$\_$MD are given in Figure \ref{fig:visualizations_er_md_distance} to prove this improvement.
-In Subfigure (a), the anomalous data appear in the distance interval [0,1], especially in the region close to the center, and less or even none of the normal data distributes in it.
-On the contrary, DO2HSC divided normal data and anomalous data more specifically, and both sides of the interval have anomalous data, as we assumed before.
+This section presents the related supplemental visualization results of the anomaly detection task.
+Figure~\ref{distance_distribution} shows the distance distributions of the two-stage method, proposed model DOHSC, and improved DO2HSC.
+Here, \textit{distance} is defined as the distance between each sample and the center of the decision hypersphere.
+Distance distribution denotes the sample proportion at this distance interval relative to the corresponding total samples.
+It can be intuitively observed that most of the distances of the instances were close to the decision boundary because of the fixed learned representation.
+As mentioned earlier, the jointly trained algorithm mitigated this situation, and the obtained representation caused many instances to have smaller distances from the center of the sphere.
+Moreover, as mentioned in Section 2.2, anomalous data may occur in regions with less training data, particularly in the region close to the center, which is also confirmed by (a) and (b) of Figure~\ref{distance_distribution}.
+In contrast, DO2HSC effectively shrinks the decision area, and we find that the number of outliers is obviously reduced owing to a more compact distribution of the training data.

-Figure \ref{distance_distribution} shows the distance distributions of the two-stage method, the proposed model DOHSC, and the improved DO2HSC.
-Here, the \textit{distance} is defined as the distance between the sample and the center of the decision hypersphere.
-The distance distribution denotes the sample proportion in this distance interval to the corresponding total samples.
-It can be intuitively observed that most distances of instances are close to the decision boundary because of the fixed learned representation.
-As mentioned earlier, the jointly-trained algorithm has mitigated the situation, and the obtained representation makes many instances have smaller distances from the center of the sphere.
+The 3D visualization results of the training and testing stages are also presented the difference between them in Figures~\ref{anomalydetection_visualization_1} and \ref{anomalydetection_visualization_2}.

-However, like we wrote in Section \ref{proposed_approach}, anomalous data may occur in regions with less training data, especially the region close to the center, which is also confirmed by (a) and (b) of Figure \ref{distance_distribution}.
-Differently, DO2HSC effectively shrinks the decision area, and we find that the number of outliers is obviously reduced due to a more compact distribution of training data.
+To further support the aforementioned statements, as shown in Figure~\ref{soap_bubble_3d}, the anomalous samples are located in the decision region and are closer to the center than other normal samples.
+On the contrary, the result of DO2HSC effectively prevents this phenomenon.

-\subsection{Parameter Sensitivity and Robustness}
+\section{Parameter Sensitivity and Robustness}